Frequently Asked Questions

 - Enhanced Appearance

-It is available in a vast range of colors, allowing homeowners, contractors and designers the ability to customize the look of cabinets, or millwork to their liking.
+Pigmented conversion varnish offers an enhanced appearance, with a smooth, opaque uniform finish that gives a rich solid color.
+It is available in a vast range of colors, allowing homeowners, contractors and designers the ability to customize the look of cabinets, or millwork to their liking. - Quick Drying Time

 Pigmented conversion varnish also has a quick drying time, which means that projects can be completed in a shorter amount of time and touch-ups (if needed) can be done quickly.
-This is especially important for those who need to finish projects quickly, such as contractors or homeowners with tight deadlines.
+This is especially important for those who need to finish projects quickly, such as contractors or homeowners with tight deadlines. - Cost-Effective

 While pigmented conversion varnish may be more expensive than traditional paints and stains, it is more cost-effective in the long run due to its durability and longevity.